Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 as [Paul Graham](http://www.paulgraham.com/makersschedule.html) describes a day with even a single meeting is not the same and also doesn't take into account the help that developers have to give each other all the time.

+Another example of not real experimenting are some implementations of Scrumban.
+[For instance](https://engineering.iterable.com/so-long-scrum-hello-scrumban) you might drop story points, acceptance criteria and "failing the Sprint" without noticing the [2021 Scrum guide](https://scrumguides.org/scrum-guide.html) doesn't have any of them.
+If giving developers the time and freedom to work on code that will more likely be useful isn't the point of your experiment, then it's easy to get lost in a maze of tweaks.
+If you are stuck coding the wrong thing or the wrong way then the small details of your process won't matter.

 ### Spend more time working on the right thing
 Let's review the logic:
 1. We think working on the right thing is the biggest challenge developers face.